-Any given utterance is realised in a discourse subject to the above constraints, and its realisation as speech will therefore vary accordingly.
-The challenge to synthesisers for conversational speech is to allow the user to specify these constraints simply and easily.
+Any given utterance will be realised subject to the above constraints.
+The challenge to synthesisers for conversational speech is to allow the user to specify such constraints simply and easily.
 In the case of A-type utterances, the framework is more important than the text, which can be relatively freely specified so long as it fulfills the desired social function of the utterance, as we will see below.